 Gandalf ignored him.
 He had been afraid.
 Of death, and of the Enemy, and of faltering in his duty.
 He wondered at his own weakness—to be frightened of his own shadow!
 But now he was strong, and his mind was afire with the knowledge of it.
 It burned away all shadows.
 He had nothing to fear.

 Narya glowed on his finger, scorching like pale fire.
 But he did not feel it.

 He brushed Thorin aside, and stepped into the tent.

 A life for a life.

 He dismissed the dwarven healers with a wave of his hand, a casual word.
 They knew his presence, and feared him even if they did now know why.
 They obeyed.
 He looked down at Kili, the poor dear child—at his pale skin, so fragile and scarred, at the dark lashes that fluttered as he tossed and turned, caught up in some unseen nightmare.

 Gandalf stood beside him, watching him thoughtfully.
 He did not know how to summon the spirits of the dead, or how to trade one for the soul of one still living.
-But he had felt the spells the Necromancer had used, in the tombs where Angmar had been buried.
+But he had felt the spells the Necromancer had used in Dol Guldur.
 It would not be difficult to recreate them, not with this new power burning through his veins.
 Would it be easier because the two were brothers?
 He supposed so.

 See how simple it can be, Olórin?
 You could do so much good, if only you gave yourself leave.
-There's nothing to be afraid of.
+There is nothing to be afraid of.